tibor-varga/wh_test_py/README.md

 1)  This document is in a parsable format similar to asciidoc.
 I have used this format for MANY years (I may upload a tool or migrate to asciidoc).

-2)  This project is mainly to experiment with github and with Python.
+2)  This project was created mainly to experiment with github and with Python.

-3)  License for ALL files is GPL, see LICENSE.
+3)  License for ALL files is GPL unless otherwise noted, see LICENSE.

 4)  Please e-mail me with any updates, suggestions, etc.

-5)  Scripts include generic python, numpy, and matplotlib.
+5)  Scripts include generic python, some useful examples, tests with several modules, numpy, and matplotlib.

 6)  After running the scripts, run cleanup.py to remove test files (e.g., sqlite).